Pakistan: Several killed in Peshawar mosque explosion | DW | 04.03.2022

 Pakistani police said Friday that a powerful bomb went off inside a mosque in the northwestern city of Peshawar, killing at least 30 people and wounding dozens more.

-Police official Waheed Khan said the blast happened at the Kucha Risaldar mosque, where worshippers had gathered for Friday prayers.
+Police official Waheed Khan said the blast happened at the Kucha Risaldar mosque in Peshwar's old city, where worshippers had gathered for Friday prayers.

+No one has immediately claimed responsibility for the blast.
+However, minority Shiite Muslims have come under repeated attacks in Pakistan, which is a Sunni-majority country.

+The "Islamic State" terrorist group and a violent Pakistani Taliban offshoot organization have also carried out attacks in the region, which is near the border with Afghanistan.